Info for First Year Students

 The Major and Minor in Italian Studies

 The Major and the Minor in Italian Studies are open to all students at Northwestern.
 They are flexible programs that allow you to begin language study as a First Year Student and integrate your interest in Italian with a second major.
-Take a look at the major and minor requirements on our website, and if you have questions about our major, minor, and courses, please contact the Director of Undergraduate Studies, Professor Thomas Simpson, 847-467-1987.
+Take a look at the major and minor requirements on our website, and if you have questions about our major, minor, and courses, please contact the Director of the Italian Language Program, Professor Paola Morgavi, 847-491-8271.

 -Requirements for the Major